fsprojects/fantomas/docs/docs/contributors/The Missing Comment.md

 ![TriviaNode in online tool](../../images/online-tool-trivia-1.png)

-If your comment does not show up there, it means there is a problem between getting the information from the syntax tree and constructing the `Trivia` in `Flowering.fs`.
+If your comment does not show up there, it means there is a problem between getting the information from the syntax tree and constructing the `Trivia` in `Trivia.fs`.
 You can put a breakpoint on `addToTree tree trivia` to see if all `Trivia` are constructed as expected.

 ## Was the TriviaNode inserted into a Node?